4. Switching Data Sources¶

 Practical usage of this source often implies common procedures that are

-.
+summed up in p348reco/appendix.yaml.
 The set of plots is then defined

-.
+in p348reco/std-plots.yaml.
 Both these configuration files are included

-by p348reco-example.yaml
+by p348reco-example.yaml.

 4.4.
 MK/MC data source¶